ldn-softdev/jtc/User Guide.md

 - otherwise (i.e., upon a successful walk - addressing a first child `[0]`) the namespace `C` will be overwritten with the value `true`

-4. finally, we need to interpolate preserved namespaces for our final / required output:
+4. finally, we need to interpolate preserved namespaces for our final / required output using a template:
 ```bash
 bash $ <ab.json jtc -x'[0][:][name]<N>v [-1][children]<C:false>f[0]<C:true>v' -T'"{N} has children: {C}"' -qq
 John has children: true